thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 .. warning:: This section is currently a work-in-progress.

-What do you do to thread long-lived tasks then?
+What do you do to run long-lived tasks in threads then?
 It's simple!
-Thread them as you normally would in a synchronous program.
+Thread them as you normally would in a synchronous program:

 .. code-block:: python